patrickdavey/caster/README.md

 # Caster

 Caster is a very simple little app for managing some screencast series.
 At the moment there's support for [Vimcasts](http://vimcasts.org) and custom youtube/vimeo files (using [youtube-dl](https://rg3.github.io/youtube-dl/)).
 You can also supply a list of folders which contain videos, and these can be imported into Caster.
 It's all very beta, but it works for me.
+Mostly it has been an excuse to play with/butcher Elixir & Phoenix & VueJS.

 ## Installation